besanchez1/frogger-skillmap/skillmap.md

-# sample
+# frogger
-* name: Game Maker Guide
+* name: Frogger Game Maker Guide
 * description: Level up your game making skills by completing the tutorials in this guide.

-## space
+## frogger
-* name: frog
+* name: frogger
-* description: Let's explore the depths of space!
-We'll design a vessel for space travel, add some enemies, and populate the universe with planets.
+* description: Let's recreate the classic game Frogger and see what we can learn!

-### space-activity1
+### frogger-activity1

-* name: Ship Design
+* name: Sprite and Movement
 * type: tutorial
-* description: frog
+* description: Let's make a frog sprite and code a basic controller!
 * tags: easy

 * url: https://github.com/besanchez1/pxt-skillmap-sample/tutorials/frogger/activity1